About Eric Schultz

 Schultz is a veteran of numerous statewide and national campaigns.
 In 2004 he steered communications efforts in New Hampshire for John Kerry — a state that Kerry won in both the primary and general elections.
 Four years later, he served as the national press secretary for John Edwards’ Presidential campaign.
 Schultz then served as Deputy Campaign Manager for Al Franken’s 2008 Senate race.
 According to the Washington Post, Schultz brought “order and discipline” to Franken’s campaign, keeping a favored incumbent opponent on defense and sinking his approval ratings.
 During a high profile recount, Schultz worked directly with the chief counsel to devise messaging that augmented the campaign’s legal strategy.

 Originally from Syracuse, New York, Schultz got his start in politics as an opposition researcher on then-First Lady Hillary Clinton’s 2000 Senate campaign.
-Schultz earned a B.A. in political science at Washington University in St. Louis, where he was recently honored with the University's Distinguished Alumni Award.
+Schultz, who most recently advised Netflix’s reboot of Designated Survivor, earned a B.A. in political science at Washington University in St. Louis, where he was recently honored with the University's Distinguished Alumni Award.

 SCHULTZ GROUP Services